DestinationHome/PlayStation-Home-Master-Archive/README.md

 * xmb-e.dl.playstation.net
 * www.uniquez-home.com

 Additionally, this archive will also preserve any PlayStation Home websites & 3rd Party Companies that made content within Home.
-As of current here are the following sites that will be preserved. **Note more sites will be preseved at a later time**.
+As of current here are the following sites that will be preserved. **Note more sites will be preserved at a later time**.

 * https://blog.playstation.com/
 * http://blog.eu.playstation.com/